ddworken/hishtory/README.md

 ## Security

-`hishtory` is written in Go and uses AES-GCM for end-to-end encrypting your hishtory entries while syncing them.
+`hishtory` is written in Go and uses AES-GCM for end-to-end encrypting your history entries while syncing them.
 The binary is reproducibly built and [SLSA Level 3](https://slsa.dev/) to make it easy to verify you're getting the code contained in this repository.

 This all ensures that the minimalist backend cannot read your shell history, it only sees encrypted data.

-If you find any security issues in hishtory, please reach out to `david@daviddworken.com`.
+If you find any security issues in hiSHtory, please reach out to `david@daviddworken.com`.